 ebro, a Spanish brand with a rich history in the manufacture of industrial and agricultural vehicles, has decided to return to the automotive market with the launch of the S800, a seven-seater SUV that marks a new stage in its history.
-During decades, Ebro was synonymous with robustness and reliability in the commercial vehicle sector, but with the new S800, the company is looking to position itself in the competitive family SUV segment.
+For decades, Ebro was synonymous with robustness and reliability in the commercial vehicle sector, but with the new S800, the company is looking to position itself in the competitive family SUV segment.

-The development of the Ebro S800 has been the result of a collaboration with the Chinese firm Chery, allowing the brand to incorporate modern technologies and adapt them to the needs of the European market.
+First test of the EBRO s800: a very interesting 7-seater… and almost national!The development of the Ebro S800 has been the result of a collaboration with the Chinese firm Chery, allowing the brand to incorporate modern technologies and adapt them to the needs of the European market.
 A notable curiosity in the development process of the S800 is its focus on local production, with plans to assemble the vehicle in Spanish facilities.
 This not only reinforces the brand's national identity, but also contributes to job creation and the local economy.

 Technical characteristics of the Ebro S800